Welcome to Sudden Death: Development

-Director Dallas Jackson first made mention of the remake in a June 2019 interview with the Los Angeles Sentinel.
-Netflix formally announced the movie in August of that year, promising a humorous take on its 1995 inspiration.
+Following informal mentions of the impending remake by director Dallas Jackson, including in a June 2019 interview with the Los Angeles Sentinel, Netflix officially announced the project in August of that year, promising a humorous take on its 1995 inspiration.
 Kim Todd was listed as one of the producers, however Rhonda Baker is credited in the finished film.

-Original screenwriter Gene Quintano returned to co-write the new version with director Dallas Jackson.
-A new sidekick played by comedian Gary Owen, who had previously supported White in Universal's Undercover Brother 2, was added to the story.
+A new sidekick character, Gus, was added to the story by Jackson.
+The role was given to comedian Gary Owen, who had previously supported Michael Jai White in Universal's Undercover Brother 2.
 White recommended Michael Eklund for the role of main villain Alpha, based on his performance in 2011's Tactical Force, which co-starred himself and Steve Austin.

-White's spouse and frequent co-star Gillian White also joined the project, as did his go-to fight choreographer Larnell Stovall.
+The star's spouse and frequent on-screen partner Gillian White also joined the project, as did his go-to fight choreographer Larnell Stovall.

 Several contributors to the picture, such as Jackson, Crump and musician Howard Drossin, are part of Robert "RZA" Diggs' extended artistic circle, and Diggs' record company provided most of the songs heard on its soundtrack.

 Irit Raz, an Undisputed franchise alumn with some familiarity for Stovall and White's style, was the original choice to edit the film.
 Eric Potter was later brought in at Universal's behest.
 This resulted in some interference with White's vision, as the studio-appointed editor relied on an abundance of quick cuts, which are often used to enhance the performances of non-martial artists in mainstream action cinema.

 Welcome to Sudden Death was originally slated for a June 2020 release, then delayed to late September of that year.